Level-Up-Team-2025/.github/profile/README.md

 # 🚀 GCP Logging, Monitoring, and Incident Response Project

 Welcome to our organization!
-We are a team of three students—**Eliza, Ewelina, and Maria**—collaborating on a comprehensive project for our Cloud Computing & DevOps course.
+We are a team of four students—**Eliza, Ewelina, Maria and Marta**—collaborating on a comprehensive project for our Cloud Computing & DevOps course.

 Our mission is to design, implement, and document a robust, production-grade monitoring and observability system using GCP's native tools.